-Each year more than 150 scholarships and awards totaling close to \$400,000 are given to qualified optometry students at MBKU.
+Each year more than 150 scholarships and awards totaling more than \$500,000 are given to qualified optometry students at MBKU.
+These awards are made possible by philanthropic donors who made gifts of private support to SCCO.

 Fall scholarships and spring awards recognize and honor students who have achieved excellence in academics, clinical skills, research, leadership and service or have financial need.
-Recipients of scholarships are determined by the SCCO Scholarship Committee, SCCO clinical faculty and SCCO Admissions personnel under the direction of the SCCO Assistant Dean for Student Affairs.
-Fall scholarships are available to students entering any of the four professional years of study at SCCO and are based on criteria given by the donors.
-All monetary scholarships are directly applied to the recipients' education expenses at the university.
+Recipients of scholarships are determined by the SCCO Scholarship Committee, SCCO clinical faculty and Dean of SCCO under the direction of the SCCO Assistant Dean for Student Affairs.
+All students, entering any of the four professional years of study, may apply for Fall scholarships based on criteria given by the donors.
+All monetary scholarships are directly applied to the recipients' financial aid package for education expenses at the university.

 Spring awards are primarily given to graduating fourth year students at SCCO.
-Under the direction of the SCCO Assistant Dean of Student Affairs, the clinical faculty in each discipline chose the recipients on the basis of merit in their area as set forth by the award donor.
+Under the direction of the SCCO Assistant Dean of Student Affairs and the SCCO Scholarship Committee, the clinical faculty in each discipline recommend recipients on the basis of merit in their clinical area based on criteria as set forth by the award donor.
 These awards recognize the noteworthy achievements made by optometric interns.